How Many Coats of Exterior Paint Do I Need?

 Spray vs brush and roller

-Spraying is faster on large open wall areas and gives a smooth even finish.
-However, each spray pass lays down a thinner film than rolling, so two coats are still essential.
+Spraying is faster on large open walls and gives a smooth, even finish.
+But each pass lays down a thinner film than rolling.
+So two coats are still essential.
+Spray does not reduce the coat count.

-For most Newcastle exterior repaints, we use a combination — spray on open wall sections and brush/roller on trims, fascia, and window frames.
-This balances speed with quality.
+For most Newcastle exterior repaints, a combination works best.
+Spray the open wall sections.
+Then brush and roller the trims, fascia, and window frames.

 Drying times between coats